-The Department of Health Sciences offers a FOUR-YEAR undergraduate program of study in the field of Speech Pathology and Audiology.
+The Department of Communication Sciences and Disorders offers a FOUR-YEAR undergraduate program of study in the field of Speech Pathology and Audiology.
 Impairments of communication – speech, language, and hearing disorders – are among the most prevalent of human disabilities.
 Speech-Language Pathology and Audiology are areas of professional specialization which focus on the development, identification and treatment of communication disorders.

 - To further the understanding of human communication processes and of communication disorders through instructional programs, information dissemination, professional and community service activities